tyano/strict/docs/index.md

    [:year st/required st/number]])
 ```

-By default, all validators are optional so if the value is missing, no error will reported.
-If you want make the value mandatory, you should use a specific required validator.
+By default, all validators are optional so **if the value is missing, no error will reported**.
+If you want make the value mandatory, you should use a specific `st/required` validator.

 And finally, start validating your data: